NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/snagging-hook-snare.md

 trait02: "mechanical"
 trait03: "snare"
 trait04: "trap"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 10
 weight:
 value: "180"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "This snare snags a creature with its wicked metal hooks.
 The first creature to enter the square takes 5d8 piercing damage and 5d8 slashing damage, with a DC 29 Reflex check save.
 On a critical failure, the hooks piercing its flesh make the creature [[Conditions/Immobilized|Immobilized]] until it successfully [[Actions/escape dc=29|escape dc=29]]{Escapes} (DC 29)."
 powerTitle1:
 actionEconomy1:
 type1: